 Sidewalks are walkways parallel to the roadway and designed for use by pedestrians.
-Generally, sidewalks should be constructed along both sides of arterial roadways that are not provided with shoulders, even though pedestrian traffic may be light.
+Generally, sidewalks should be provided along both sides of roadways that are in or within one mile of an urban area.
 However, the construction of sidewalks on both sides of the street would not be required in such cases as when the roadway parallels a railroad or drainage canal and pedestrians would not be expected.
 If sidewalks are constructed on the approaches to bridges, they should be continued across the structure.
 If continuous sidewalks are constructed on only one side of the street, pedestrians should be provided access to transit facilities located on the opposite side of the street.